Digital Nomad Exchange

 What are the pros and cons of living in Korea?

 "Expats and digital nomads often appreciate the convenience of living in Korea, with its excellent public transportation system, modern infrastructure, and high-speed internet.
 They also enjoy the vibrant culture, delicious food, and friendly people.
 On the other hand, some expats and digital nomads may find the language barrier and cultural differences challenging.
-Additionally, the cost of living in Korea can be quite high, especially in the larger cities," explained one person living in Korea.
+Additionally, the cost of living in Korea can be quite high, especially in the larger cities," said one foreigner in Korea.

 "I absolutely loved living in Seoul.
 I would not have traded my experience for anything.
 Generally speaking, I had a very positive experience with working and socializing with Koreans as well as with other ex-pats.
 I have so many great memories of my time there from 2018 thru early 2020.
-I would definitely consider relocating to Korea, if the right professional situation was offered," wrote one digital nomad living in Seoul, Korea.
+I would definitely consider relocating to Korea, if the right professional situation was offered," remarked one member in Seoul.

 Get Quote